okkyibrohim/id-multi-label-hate-speech-and-abusive-language-detection/README.md

 Furthermore, we also built abusive lexicon list named **abusive.csv** that can be used for feature extraction.

+## More detail
+If you want to know how this dataset was build (include the explanation of crawling and annotation technique) and how we did our experiment in multi-label hate speech and abusive language detection in Indonesian language using this dataset, you can read our paper in here: https://www.aclweb.org/anthology/W19-3506.pdf.

 ## How to cite us
 This dataset and the other resource can be used for free, but if you want to publish paper/publication using this dataset, please cite this publication:

 **Muhammad Okky Ibrohim and Indra Budi.
 2019.
 Multi-label Hate Speech and Abusive Language Detection in Indonesian Twitter.
-In *ALW3: 3rd Workshop on Abusive Language Online*.** (Accepted and to be published.
-Every paper template may have different citation writting.
+In *ALW3: 3rd Workshop on Abusive Language Online, 46-57*.** (Every paper template may have different citation writting.
 For LaTex user, you can see **citation.bib**).

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.